USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0001-nextjs-as-web-framework.md

 build and run times.
 We expect that much of the frontend code for this project will be copied from the ARPAUI pilot application, and Next.js keeps this sufficiently straightforward, since it is built on top of React.
+Since Next.js provides options for server-side rendering, we will not use Django templating for server-side rendered pages.